Momentum Equation

 Stokes Equation

-In the mantle, inertial forces are typically negligible compared to viscous and gravitational forces.
+In geodynamic applications, inertial forces are typically negligible compared to viscous and gravitational forces.
 Under this Stokes flow approximation, the momentum equation simplifies to:

 \[\begin{equation} 0 = -\frac{\partial{P}}{\partial{x_{i}}} + \eta \left(\frac{\partial^2{v_i}}{\partial{x_j^2}} + \frac{\partial^2{v_j}}{\partial{x_i^2}}\right) + \rho g_{i}. \end{equation}\]

-Solving this system requires discretization of both the $x$- and $y$-components of the momentum equation, as well as the mass conservation equation.
+In two dimensions, solving this system requires discretization of both the $x$- and $y$-components of the momentum equation, together with the mass conservation equation.
 For implementation details, refer to the 1D and 2D momentum equation documentation.

 The Stokes system provides two equations for the three unknowns $v_x$, $v_y$, and $P$.
-To close the system, we use the continuity equation.
+To close the system, the continuity equation is used.
 Assuming an incompressible fluid (Boussinesq approximation), the mass conservation equation becomes:

 \[\begin{equation} \frac{\partial{v_i}}{\partial{x_i}} = 0. \end{equation}\]

-Together, the momentum and continuity equations allow solving for $v_x$, $v_y$, and $P$.
+Together, the momentum and continuity equations form the Stokes system, which allows solving for the velocity components and pressure.

 Examples

-The following examples demonstrate the application of the Stokes equations:
+The following examples demonstrate applications of the Stokes equations implemented in GeoModBox.jl:

 - 1D channel flow with constant and depth-dependent viscosity